Meet 2 of QTC’s Legacy Employees

 Start year: 1998

-What is it about QTC that kept you a loyal employee?
+What is it about Leidos QTC Health Services that kept you a loyal employee?

 During my 30-day onboarding training, our Program Manager instilled in us that we work with people, not case numbers, and it’s a pleasure and honor to speak with Veterans who sacrificed for our country.
-That filled me with so much pride in what we do here at QTC.
+That filled me with so much pride in what we do here at Leidos QTC Health Services.

 What’s your fondest memory so far?